Umoja Program

 -

-Take the required courses (COUN and SPCOM), (ENGL and MATH) and other related courses (HUMA, and more).
+- Take the required courses (COUN and COMM), (ENGL and MATH) and other related courses (ETHS and more).

-Meet with the Umoja Counselor a minimum of three times per semester for educational and career planning.
+- Meet with the Umoja Counselor a minimum of three times per semester for educational, career planning, and personal counseling.

-Be active in "Porch Talk" - community dialogu.
+- Be active in "Porch Talk" - community dialogue.

 -